AgorismLabs/agorist_notes/notes/the_legend_of_anarcho_claus.md

 _This book is dedicated with love and joy at Christmas to non-coercive boys & girls all around the myriad worlds_

-<i>“Suddenly there arose such a clatter …”</i>
+_“Suddenly there arose such a clatter …”_

 Alexandra Jane Virginia Bernadette Buttercup White awoke with a start.
 She realized that she had drifted off on the chesterfield in front of the crackling fireplace.
 She couldn’t have been asleep long for her cheeks were still streaked with long, wet tracks of tears.
 Janie remembered why she had been crying, and was about to begin again.

 Wait!
 Another sound.
 Up on the roof?
 Yes, she just barely heard a muffled voice.

-<i>“Cool it.
+_“Cool it.
 Enough of the clatter of hooves from you eight tiny reindeer already.
 Rudy – keep a watch for patrols.
-Search with your ultraviolet vision if you have to.”</i>
+Search with your ultraviolet vision if you have to.”_

 That didn’t sound like the white-bearded, red-suited fellow for whom she had been waiting.
-It was Christmas Eve and she had hoped to catch Santa and talk to him before her parents could change what she <i>really</i> asked for to what they insisted she was <i>supposed</i> to want.
+It was Christmas Eve and she had hoped to catch Santa and talk to him before her parents could change what she _really_ asked for to what they insisted she was _supposed_ to want.

 And what to her wondering eyes did appear?
 Well, one moment she was gazing into the crackling, dancing flames of the fireplace (trying to figure out how fire worked) and the next moment – blocking her view – a rotund, sardonic elf blinked into existence with audible POP!